yanliangG/yanliangG.github.io/content/portfolio/project3.md

 +++
-title = 'Project1'
+title = 'Project3'
 draft = false
-description = 'This is proj1'
+description = 'This is proj3'
 auther = 'Yanliang Gong'

-[params]
-    hidesidebar = true
 +++

-This is Project1.
+This is Project3.